-In 2014, the Star Tribune reported that, as a group, ten of the largest hospital systems in Minnesota saw their operating revenues increase by 38 percent between FY2013 and FY2014.
-Combined, their earnings hit the highest mark in four years.
+Representing the largest chunk of Minnesota’s budget in FY20-21, health and human services expenditures received over $41 billion in funding.
 This is good news for health system administrators and facility managers in Minnesota, who rely on strong operating budgets to deliver superior healthcare, hire more staff and expand facilities.

 Reflective of the surge in hospital budgets and the ever-increasing demand for health services, the number of jobs available to Minnesota’s medical and health services managers continues to grow.
-The Minnesota Department of Employment and Economic Development ranked medical and health services managers among the top most in-demand professions in the state, with a projected job growth rate that is “well above average” through 2020.
-This growing employment sector is expected to add 2,530 new jobs during the ten-year period between 2010 and 2020, creating opportunities for experienced professionals to advance while giving those new to the field access to entry-level jobs.
+The Minnesota Department of Employment and Economic Development ranked medical and health services managers among the top most in-demand professions in the state.
+This growing employment sector is expected to see 870 job openings annually –a growth of 16.9 percent– over the ten-year period between 2018 and 2028, creating opportunities for experienced professionals to advance while giving those new to the field access to entry-level jobs.

 Healthcare Administration and Management Degrees in Minnesota